princyok/princyok.github.io/_drafts/2020-03-13-catching-ai-with-its-pants-down.markdown

 Where $ \frac{\partial J}{\partial w} $ is $ 1 $-by-$ n $, $ \frac{\partial J}{\partial z} $ is $ 1 $-by-$ m $, $ \frac{\partial J}{\partial\boldsymbol{a}} $ is a $ 1 $-by-$ m $ vector,  $ \frac{\partial\boldsymbol{a}}{\partial z} $ is an $ m $-by-$ m $ matrix.
 Note that division between vectors or matrices, e.g. $ \frac{\boldsymbol{y}}{\boldsymbol{a}} $, are always elementwise."
 %}

-Notice that everything needed for computing the vital cost gradient $$\frac{\partial J}{\partial w}$$ has either already been computed during forward propagation or is from data.
+Notice that everything needed for computing the vital cost gradient $$\frac{\partial J}{\partial w}$$ has either already been computed during forward propagation or is from the data.
 We are simply reusing values already computed prior.

 The above equation can now be easily implemented in code in a vectorized fashion.
-For example, the gradient $ \frac{\partial\boldsymbol{a}}{\partial z} $ will be computed in code by first computing its diagonal as a vector:
+Implementing the code for computing the gradient $$\frac{\partial\boldsymbol{a}}{\partial \boldsymbol{z}}$$ in a vectorized fashion is a little tricky.
+To compute it, we first compute its diagonal as a row vector:

 $$
 diagonal\ vector\ of\ \frac{\partial\boldsymbol{a}}{\partial z}=(\boldsymbol{a}\odot\left(1-\boldsymbol{a}\right))